Jane Irish

+Education

+Irish attended Maryland Institute College of Art for her undergraduate studies and thenQueens College, City University of New York, for her MFA.

 Career

 Irish currently lives and works in Philadelphia and is represented by Locks Gallery.
-After attending Maryland Institute College of Art for her undergraduate students and Queens College for her MFA, Irish established herself as a voice in the East Village art scene of the 1980s with a series of exhibitions at Sharpe Gallery featuring architectural and interior architectural paintings.
+Irish established herself as a voice in the East Village art scene of the 1980s with a series of exhibitions at Sharpe Gallery featuring architectural and interior architectural paintings.
 She moved to Philadelphia, eventually getting a job at the University of Pennsylvania as the Coordinator for the Master of Fine Arts Program.
 In 2003, Irish had a solo exhibition at the Pennsylvania Academy of the Fine Arts called "History Lesson," which included paintings and a large installation exploring the neighborhood around the museum and issues effecting the art world in regards to both socio-political and socio-economic perspectives.
 In 2005, Jane's work began to focus itself around the Vietnam War when she became interested in a 1970 anti-war march from Morristown, N.J., to Valley Forge.
 This led her to organize an exhibition called "Operation Rapid American Withdrawal, 1970/2005" with over 75 artists participating at the Crane Arts Ice Box Gallery in Philadelphia.
 In 2012, Jane participated in a multi-venue exhibition at La Salle University which was featured simultaneously at the La Salle University Art Museum and the Connelly Library.
 Irish had been using the Connelly Library’s world‐renowned rare book and manuscript collection, "Imaginative Representations of the Vietnam War", for nearly a decade leading up to that exhibition.
 The collection contains 20,000 creative items related to the Vietnam War, and the exhibition featured a large mural painting, other works by Irish, alongside materials from the collection chosen in collaboration with John Baky, Director of Libraries and Curator of Special Collections.

 Her work is in numerous public collections including the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts, the Smithsonian's Hirshhorn Museum and Sculpture Garden, Bryn Mawr College, LaSalle University Museum, and the Women’s Hall of Fame in Seneca Falls, New York.